milouk/DigiSign/README.md

-# Use DigiSign to digitally sign your files.
+# Use DigiSign to digitally sign your PDF files.

 # Requirements
 * pdfbox-2.0.17.jar